EVORA-project/evora-ontology/models/docs/RiskGroup.md

 ## Comments

 * The Risk Group (RG) assignments to an item are jurisdiction-dependent and may differ between countries/regions and by material form (e.g., live isolate, inactivated preparation, nucleic acid).
 Assignments can also change over time.
-We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority.Using a dedicated data provider for Risk Group instances is recommended.
+We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority.
+* Using a dedicated data provider for Risk Group instances is recommended.
 Definitions of existing Risk Groups can also be found at wd:Q125449389, wd:Q125449412, wd:Q125449429, and wd:Q125449439.

 ## Identifier and Mapping Information